Carlyle House: Congress of Alexandria

 They convened in the dining room of the house and here Braddock first suggested the idea of levying additional new taxes on the colonists to help with the cost of the war, and also decided to make an expedition to Fort Duquesne during the French and Indian War.
 George Washington, who was appointed as major in the provincial militia in February 1753 by Robert Dinwiddie (Virginia's Royal Governor), urged Braddock not to undertake the expedition and became a volunteer aide-de-camp to Braddock.
-Nevertheless, Braddock decided to undertake the expedition, resulting in the death or injury of two thirds of Braddock's troops and also in Braddock's own death.
+Nevertheless, Braddock decided to undertake the expedition, resulting in the death or injury of two-thirds of Braddock's troops and also in Braddock's own death.

 Slavery

-British colonists used slave force before the colonization, and that increased with the Atlantic slave trade.
-John Carlyle was a slaveholder, most of them were probably fluent in English and were able to receive instructions and to communicate in English.
-Carlyle could have inherited them, bought them in Europe, in the market or in a nearby plantation in America.
+Carlyle was a slaveholder for much of his life, and derived much of his personal fortune from both slavery and the Atlantic slave trade.
+He utilised them as forced labour in both his household and his multiple business ventures.
+As with many other slave owners of the period, Carlyle held a paternalistic approach towards his slaves, and considered them primarily as parts of his assets.
+He was also "active in importing, buying, selling and owning slaves", which was a common activity at that time.

-Many of John Carlyle's slaves lived and worked in his properties; The Carlyle House, in a foundry located on the same lot as the house and in his three plantations.

-When John Carlyle died in 1780, there were nine slaves living at Carlyle House: Moses, Nanny, Jerry, Joe, Cate, Sibreia, Cook, Charles and Penny.
-In the colonial period, as many as twenty-five slaves might have lived and worked within its walls and in the various outbuildings, the jobs they could have done were:
+Many of Carlyle's slaves lived and worked in his properties; in the Carlyle House, in a foundry located on the same lot as the house and on his three slave plantations.
+When Carlyle died in 1780, there were nine slaves living at the Carlyle House: Moses, Nanny, Jerry, Joe, Cate, Sibreia, Cook, Charles and Penny.
+In the colonial era, as many as twenty-five slaves might have lived and worked within its walls and in the various outbuildings, and the jobs they could have done included being a blacksmith, chef, nanny or domestic worker.